nahbos/Data-Mining-on-DigiKala-datasets/README.md

-# Data-Mining-on-DigiKala-dataset
+# Data-Mining-on-DigiKala-databases
-Data Mining on Digikala dataset using Pandas in python
+Data Mining on Digikala databases using Pandas in python